Matrix Decomposition and Applications: Properties of the SVD

-If all the singular values $\sigma_i$ are nonzero, then $\det(\bA)\neq 0$.
+If all the singular values are nonzero, then $\det(\bA)\neq 0$.
 That is, $\bA$ is \textbf{nonsingular}.
-If there is at least one singular value such that $\sigma_i =0$, then $\det(\bA)=0$, and $\bA$ does not have full rank, and is not invertible.
-Then the matrix is called \textbf{singular}.
-This is why $\sigma_i$'s are known as the singular values.
+If at least one singular value is zero, say $\sigma_i = 0$, then $\det(\bA) = 0$, implying that $\bA$ does not have full rank and is not invertible.
+In this case, $\bA$ is called \textbf{singular}.
+This explains why the values $\sigma_i$ are referred to as the \textit{singular values} of $\bA$.